AstralSequeira/astra-demo/README.md

 # astra-demo

 this is my first git repository
 <br>
-Author-Astral Sequeira
+Author-Astral Sequeir